k9w/friend-letter/README.md

 ## Setup/Installation Requirements

-Install Microsoft .NET with C# on your local machine.
 On the following pages, select your version of Windows, macOS, or linux distribution.
+Then follow the instructions on the selected page to install Microsoft .NET with C# on your local machine.

 Windows/MacOS: https://dotnet.microsoft.com/en-us/download/dotnet